aloker/markup-preview/README.md

 For the licences of the 3rd party libraries see the license.txt files in the respective folder under _3rdParty_

+A demo of the application can be found at http://markdown.andreloker.de/

 ~ Andre Loker <mail@andreloker.de>